FriendsOfSymfony/FOSRestBundle/Resources/doc/format_listener.rst

 Format Listener
 ===============

-The Request format listener attempts to determine the best format for the request based on the Request's Accept-Header and the format priority configuration.
-This way it becomes possible to leverage Accept-Headers to determine the request format, rather than a file extension (like foo.json).
+The Format Listener attempts to determine the best format for the request based on its ``Accept`` header and on your configuration.

 The ``priorities`` define the order of media types as the application prefers.
 Note that if a format is provided instead of a media type, the